NomicFoundation/hardhat-vscode/coc/README.md

 #### Hardhat console auto-import

 Hardhat's `console.sol` can be imported with this quickfix.
-Please note that this only available on hardhat projects.
+Please note that this is only available on hardhat projects.

 ![Console import](https://raw.githubusercontent.com/NomicFoundation/hardhat-vscode/main/docs/gifs/import-console.gif "Import console")